open-quantum-safe/liboqs-dotnet/README.md

 To build the .NET OQS wrapper you need a .NET development environment; see the Getting Started section on the [.NET Core](https://dotnet.github.io/) GitHub page for more information.

-The wrapper targets version 1.2 and 2.0 of the .NET standard which supports a wide range of framework listed [here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support).
+The wrapper targets a minimum of version 1.2 of the .NET standard which supports a wide range of framework listed [here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support).
+Version 2.0 is preferred for smaller build size.

-Installing .Net Core 2.1 SDK and above is recommended for the installation steps below which can be obtained [here](https://dotnet.microsoft.com/download/dotnet-core/3.1). (higher .Net Core version allows building lower .Net Core version)
+Installing .Net Core 2.1 SDK and above is recommended for the installation steps below which can be obtained [here](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+(Higher SDK version supports building lower SDK version, though runtime have to be installed separately if you compile it as a framework dependent application)

 ### Step 1: Build liboqs

 #### Linux/macOS

 1. Follow the instructions in [liboqs REAMDE.md](https://github.com/open-quantum-safe/liboqs#linuxmacos) to build a shared library.
+2. Ensure that you have cloned this dotnet wrapper in a different folder.

+        git clone -b master https://github.com/open-quantum-safe/liboqs-dotnet.git

-2. Goto liboqs-dotnet root directory and create "x64" folder ("arm" folder is optional if you wish to support arm architecture):
+3. Goto liboqs-dotnet root directory and create "x64" folder ("arm" folder is optional if you wish to support arm architecture):

         mkdir x64

-3. Goto liboqs root directory and copy the compiled shared library into liboqs-dotnet:
+4. Goto liboqs root directory and copy the compiled shared library into liboqs-dotnet:

         :: For linux
         cp .libs/liboqs.so ../liboqs-dotnet/x64/liboqs.so